The Story of ... Emergence

 it is, for me, about being aware of all the power balances, of creating an ecosystem that is fertile and welcoming for a multiverse of ideas to grow, that I am in a place of ceasing to be and becoming... with one foot in the past and one striding out to the future, and that I have responsibility to ensure that if I step in a mess to try and clean it off my shoe before taking my next step forward otherwise its going to make a stink for quite some time no matter how far from the mess I get.
 The mess being stereotypes and bias that "other", belittle, and exclude people... and to be honest we are all going round with a whole load of sh#t on our shoes because its too inconvenient to wipe it off, or that we have simply become accustomed to the smell, and can only smell it on others...

 We need to emerge from the stink.
 To smell the future as it should be.

-The original Learning Approach strives to give reflection tools for all educators in all pedagogical metods and approaches to reflect on their past, their now and how they want to step into the future.
+The Original Learning Approach strives to give reflection tools for all educators in all pedagogical methods and approaches in order to reflect on their past, their now and how they want to step into the future.